EffGen: Enabling Small Language Models as Capable Autonomous Agents: Built-In Tool Specifications

 \subsection{Code Executor Tool: Multi-Language Execution}

 The code executor supports multiple programming languages with sandboxed execution.

-\paragraph{Sandbox Integration.} All code execution occurs within a sandbox environment (local or Docker-based) with strict resource limits enforced to prevent abuse.
-CPU time limits range from 30 to 60 seconds depending on language, with compiled languages receiving longer timeouts to accommodate compilation overhead.
-Memory is capped at 512MB by default, though this limit is configurable based on deployment requirements.
+\paragraph{Sandbox Integration.} Code execution supports Python, JavaScript, Bash, and \texttt{sh} in local or Docker-based sandboxes.
+CPU time limits range from 30 to 60 seconds depending on configuration.
+Memory is capped at 256MB by default, though this limit is configurable based on deployment requirements.
 Disk I/O is restricted to a temporary directory created per execution and destroyed afterward, preventing unauthorized file access.
 Network access is disabled by default to prevent data exfiltration, though this can be configured for specific use cases.
-Process spawning is limited to a maximum of 10 child processes to prevent fork bomb attacks.
+Docker execution sets a process limit of 100.
 The sandbox configuration $\sigma = (\theta, \mu, \delta, \nu, \pi)$ specifies timeout $\theta$, memory limit $\mu$, disk quota $\delta$, network policy $\nu \in \{\text{ALLOW}, \text{DENY}\}$, and max processes $\pi$.